-Sustainability and Capacity Building
+Sustainability and Capacity-Building

-Capacity building and sustainability are recurrent themes for key actors and for observers and partners of AfroReggae and CUFA.
-The latter identify in their own institutions procedural limits for the very implementation of the discourse they preach.
-How can these organisations be sustainable over time and construct procedures that will allow them to survive the immediacy of the present?
-The real dilemma at stake is one that belongs to a much wider debate of the relations between the formal and institutional world of aid and development agencies (national and international) and the informality and operational style of bottom-up, grassroots organisations (see Cornish, Campbell, Shukla & Banerji, 2012).
+Capacity-building and sustainability are recurrent themes for key actors and for observers and partners of AfroReggae and CUFA.
+The latter identify in their own institution procedural limits for the very implementation of the discourse they preach.
+How can these organisations be sustainable over time and how can they construct procedures that will allow them to survive the immediacy of the present?
+The real dilemma at stake is one that belongs to a much wider debate of the relations between the formal institutional world of aid and development agencies (national and international) and the informality and operational style of bottomup, grassroots organisations (see Cornish; Campbell; Shukla; Banerji, 2012).
 As the interviewees were all Brazilian nationals, they could comment on how this dilemma scales up to the relations between the headquarters of international organisations and their national offices, whose lenses to read the context are very different.

-...an important way for sustainability is to train people; this is something I see historically, to preserve and to guarantee what they have achieved, there is always a danger of going back, but a critical view is necessary.
-Today they need to look at themselves and think, if they are not going too wrong, if they are not too exposed, this kind of thing..."
+"... an important way for sustainability is to train people.
+This is something I see historically, to preserve and to guarantee what they have achieved.
+There is always a danger of going back, but a critical view is necessary.
+Today, they need to look at themselves and think, if they are not going too much in the wrong direction, if they are not too exposed, this kind of thing..."